Being with a controlling partner can be emotionally exhausting, and not to forget, can severely damage your relationship.

 In a relationship like this, sex stops being a source of intimacy and becomes a reward for caving into a partner’s wishes.
 That’s not good.
 Before long, sex will no longer be enjoyable if it has these kinds of strings attached.

 When you try to control someone’s behavior, you inevitably have to criticize them in some shape of fashion.
 You have to criticize their current behavior in order to get them to change it.

 The problem with this is that criticism is one of the surest ways to kill any intimacy in your relationship.
-According to John Gottman, criticism is the single best predictor of a marriage eventually failing.
+According to John Gottman, criticism is the single best predictor of marriage eventually failing.

 He claims to be able to accurately predict divorce 90 percent of the time, so it’s worth heeding his advice.
 If you want to change someone’s behavior for the better, criticizing them is probably the worst way to go about it.
 Even if you get positive short-term results, your partner’s resentment will start to build.